owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 > The benefit of Service Layer is that it defines a common set of
 > application operations available to many kinds of clients and it
-> corrdinates an application's response in each operation. ...
+> coordinates an application's response in each operation. ...
 >
 > The easier question to answer is probably when not to use it.
 You
-> probabaly don't need a Service Layer if your application's business
+> probably don't need a Service Layer if your application's business
 > logic will only have one kind of client - say, a user interface - and
 > its use case responses don't involve multiple transactional resources.